Mikejo5000/vsts-docs-pr/docs/work/customize/import-process/resolve-errors.md

 <a id="TF402542"></a>
 ### TF402542: The custom field refname *[refName]* isn't valid as it uses disallowed namespace *[namespace]*.

-The namespaces-System.*XXX* and Microsoft.VSTS.*XXX*-are reserved in VSTS.
+The namespaces-System.*XXX* and Microsoft.VSTS.*XXX*-are reserved in Azure Codex.
 Reference names of custom fields and types can't use these namespaces.

 To fix this error, simply rename the ```refname``` attribute for the named field in the WIT definition files where it appears.